-The hot standby ports that have lower port numbers become active in the channel first unless the port priority is configured to be a lower number than the default value of 32768.
+The hot standby ports that have lower port ID numbers become active in the channel first unless the port priority is configured to be a lower number than the default value of 32768.

-If LACP is not able to aggregate all the ports that are compatible (for example, the remote system might have more restrictive hardware limitations), all the ports that cannot be actively included in the EtherChannel are put in hot standby state and are used only if one of the channeled ports fails.
+If LACP cannot aggregate all the ports that are compatible (for example, the remote system might have more restrictive hardware limitations), all the ports that cannot be actively included in the EtherChannel are put in a hot standby state.
+They are used only if one of the channeled ports fails.